toucansites/website/src/contents/docs/getting-started/basics/index.md

 cd contents
 ```

-The next step involves creating a site settings file in YAML format.
+The next step involves creating a site index file in YAML format.
 A `index.yml` file should be created inside the `src/contents` directory with the following contents:

 ```yml
 # FILE: src/contents/index.yml